pingcap/docs/br/br-log-architecture.md

 2. `br` restores the full backup data.

-   * Performs snapshot data restoring.
+   * Restores full backup data.
 For more details about the process of snapshot backup data restore, refer to [Restore snapshot backup data](/br/br-snapshot-architecture.md#process-of-restore).

 3. `br` restores the log backup data.